Frank Sinatra

 Sinatra continued recording, making films, and appearing on radio and television throughout the 1950s and 1960s.
 In 1960, he formed his own record label, Reprise, though he still was under contract with Capitol until 1962.
 He was prolific in the studio, often releasing three albums in one year.
 By the early 1960s, the market was oversaturated with Sinatra recordings and sales slacked off.
 The changing tastes of the America music buying public also began to take their toll.
 Though Sinatra was still a best-seller, he charted less frequently in the late 1960s, finding it hard to compete with modern rock and pop artists.
 He briefly flirted with the youth market, to some success, but in 1971 gave in and announced his retirement.

 Sinatra didn’t stay retired for long, returning to the public eye in 1973 with a gold album and a television special.
 This time around, though, he prudently decided to focus less on recording and more on live performance.
 Several years elapsed between album releases.
-He stayed out of the studio from 1984 to 1993 when he released Duets, on which he sang many of his old favorites accompanied by popular modern vocalists.
+He stayed out of the studio completely from 1984 to 1993 when he released Duets, on which he sang many of his old favorites accompanied by popular modern vocalists.
 It became his best selling album of all time.
 In 1994, he followed it up with Duets II.

 Notes

-1. Dorsey did not offer to pay Vannerson his ten percent interest, which many believed resulted in Vannerson leaving the bandleader’s employ at the first of September.
+3. Dorsey did not offer to pay Vannerson his ten percent interest, which many believed resulted in Vannerson leaving the bandleader’s employ at the first of September.
 Vannerson was the husband of singer Martha Tilton. ↩︎

 Sources